ABC-iRobotics/dvrk_carla/README.md

 ## Usage of CARLA control script

-Follow [Getting started|https://carla.readthedocs.io/en/latest/getting_started/] page of CARLA documentation to the point of starting the simulator with:
+You will need to download the latest release of CARLA from their [GitHub page](https://github.com/carla-simulator/carla/blob/master/Docs/download.md).
+Extract the archive to a folder of your choice.
+Home folder of current user is used in the examples below.

+Next install Pygame and Numpy Python packages if you don not have them installed yet.
+On Ubuntu, it can be done with:

+    sudo apt install python-pygame python-numpy

+On other distributions you may consider installing it via pip only for current user:

+    pip install --user pygame numpy

+In a terminal window, switch the current directory to the path you extracted CARLA to and start the simulator with:

     ./CarlaUE4.sh

+If you run into any problems during this step and to get more familiar with CARLA you may want to consult [Getting started](https://carla.readthedocs.io/en/latest/getting_started/) page of CARLA documentation this section was loosely based on.

-Then export path to CARLA Python API package located in CARLA folder, e. g.:
+To start control script which can be used with dVRK, export path to CARLA Python API package located in CARLA folder, e. g.:

     export PYTHONPATH=$PYTHONPATH:~/CARLA_0.9.3/PythonAPI/carla-0.9.3-py2.7-linux-x86_64.egg